zengin0201/AI_Debuger/README.md

 2. Turn on **Developer mode** (toggle in the top right corner).
 3. Click the **Load unpacked** button in the top left corner.
 4. Select the `dist` folder you just built (`AI_Debugger/frontend/dist`).
+5. Launch main.py in your IDE
+6. Launch your bot python Your_bot.py
-5. *Done!* Pin the extension to your toolbar and click its icon to open the AI Flow Monitor.
+7. *Done!* Pin the extension to your toolbar and click its icon to open the AI Flow Monitor.

 ### Step 3: Run the Bridge Server
 The extension needs a bridge to talk to your Python code.
 Open a terminal, navigate to the backend, and start the server: